Aramaic Studies

 Joseph A. Fitzmyer (1920–2016): A prominent scholar of Aramaic and Semitic languages, known for his collected Aramaic essays "A Wandering Aramean" and contributions to the classification of Aramaic linguistic history.

-Jonas C. Greenfield (1926–1995): Known for his studies on Aramaic in the Achaemenian Empire and other aspects of Aramaic religion and texts.
+Jonas C. Greenfield (1926–1995): Known for his studies on Aramaic in the Achaemenid Empire and other aspects of Aramaic religion and texts.

 Edward Lipiński (1930–2024): A renowned Polish-Belgian Biblical scholar and Orientalist.
 He was an Emeritus Professor at the Catholic University of Leuven, specializing in Aramaic, Phoenician, Semitic languages, and biblical studies, with numerous influential publications in these fields.
 His comprehensive work, The Aramaeans: Their Ancient History, Culture, Religion (2000), remains a cornerstone text for the field.